Schedule Data Import [Video]

 • Confirm the Start Date

 • Is this a Correction?
-If you are only changing trigger boxes or headings, then select the Correction box
+If you are only adjusting trigger boxes or headings, then select the Correction box

 • File Selection for Deployment